TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Developer/Implementing/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 There are no tools to get you started coding a new service.
-However there is not so much that needs to be done.
+However there is not much that needs to be done.

 A service should be packaged into an extension.
 This means that you will need at least a declaration file :file:`ext_emconf.php` and